Fox News Executive Tries To Rein In Stars As They Cheer On Anti-Lockdown Rallies

 Fox News personalities have been cheerleading protesters across the country gathering in defiance of state lockdown orders.
 This week, the situation became so extreme that a top executive at the network tried to rein in his stars.

-Fox News President Jay Wallace sent a directive Monday urging Fox anchors to take time on the air to remind protesters to practice social distancing, according to a person with direct knowledge of Wallace's guidance.
-Fox News officials declined to be interviewed for this story.
+Fox News President Jay Wallace sent a directive Monday urging Fox anchors to take time on the air to remind protesters to practice social distancing, according to a senior executive at Fox.
+She later said Wallace issued it at the behest of Fox CEO Suzanne Scott.
+Wallace and Scott declined to be interviewed for this story.

 Public health officials say the coronavirus can spread easily when people are packed in tight quarters — including at these protests.
 Fox hosts have hailed the protesters for standing up for liberty and fundamental American rights, yet rarely noting the risks involved in those very demonstrations.
 The hosts have, for the most part, been anchoring their shows from the safety of their own home studios.